 Send In The Lions December 29 1989

-San Francisco Sentinel December 29, 1989 Street Talk ‘Send In the Lions’ By Doris Fish I considered going to Mass on Christmas.
+Doris Fish’s San Francisco Sentinel Columns San Francisco Sentinel December 29, 1989 Street Talk ‘Send In the Lions’ By Doris Fish I considered going to Mass on Christmas.
 My boyfriend and I spent the holidays with his family.
 I just couldn’t do it.
-My youthful animosity towards the Church of Rome has recently been rekindled, ironically at the…
+My youthful animosity towards the Church of Rome has…

 Read more